A journey through a cybersecurity career

 on

-A journey through a cyber career
+A journey through a cybersecurity career

 Allan Alford (CEO at Alford & Adams, Podcast Host at The Cyber Ranch) started out as a hacker – and from there, embarked on a tech career that has spanned coding, systems administration, and IT management.
 A pivot into engineering took him in the direction of product security; and today, he has extensive experience as a CISO in organisations across four industries.